Daniel-KM/Omeka-S-module-SearchSolr/README.md

 `ss_resource_name`, `im_site_id`, and `index_id`.
 The mapping should be created
 according to the config inside Drupal, for example: `ss_title` and `tm_body`.
 The sort fields are automatically managed.

+To get the default template for new core, copy or rename the mapping "config/default_mapping_drupal.php" in "config/default_mappings.php".

 Solr install <a id="solr-install"></a>